Surge of Advocacy Groups Weigh In on Federal Cannabis Reform Bill

 “We are grateful for the leadership of Sens.
 Booker, Schumer, and Wyden to end an eight-decades long policy failure and appreciate the opportunity to provide feedback as the sponsoring offices refine the bill,” said Karen O’Keefe, state policies director at MPP.
 Federal prohibition urgently needs to end.
 It has wasted billions of dollars while upending tens of thousands of lives—disproportionately those of Black and Brown Americans—over a plant that is safer than alcohol.

-The NCIA stated that the CAOA presents “thoughtful foundation for comprehensive cannabis policy reform that clearly illustrates the authors’ engagement with stakeholders during the drafting process.”
+The NCIA stated that the CAOA presents a “thoughtful foundation for comprehensive cannabis policy reform that clearly illustrates the authors’ engagement with stakeholders during the drafting process.”
 Read the NCIA’s full draft of recommendations here.

 “Ending nearly a century of disastrous prohibition policies is a monumental effort and one which should not be taken lightly,” said Aaron Smith, co-founder and chief executive officer of NCIA.
 “We appreciate Senate leadership for taking a big step toward that goal which a significant majority of Americans support.
 There is a lot of work left to be done and it is vital to include those most impacted by both prohibition and the proposed legislation in this process.”